What is the McNair Scholars Program?

 Picture: McNair 2013 Cohort at UW Minnesota

-2. To produce a new generation of scholars and researchers that will more accurately reflect the growing diversity in intellectual perspectives, life experiences, and cultures represented in academia
+2. To produce a new generation of scholars that reflects diversity in intellectual perspectives, life experiences, and cultures

 3. To create a scholarly community of rigor, engagement and success

 4. To serve as a model for the development of emerging socially progressive scholars